 Both the Communications Act and the FCC rules generally require that, when payment or other consideration has been received or promised to a broadcast licensee for the airing of program material, the station must disclose that fact and identify who paid or promised to provide the consideration at the time of the airing.
 The FCC has initiated inquiries against several media companies, including our company, concerning sponsorship identification practices with respect to the music recording industry.
-The FCC has also initiated inquiries against several dozen television stations seeking to determine whether their broadcast of "video news releases" (each, a "VNR") violated the sponsorship identification rules by failing to disclose the source and sponsorship ID rules related to VNRs.
+The FCC has also initiated inquiries against several dozen television stations seeking to determine whether their broadcast of "video news releases" (each, a "VNR") violated the sponsorship identification rules by failing to disclose the source and sponsorship of the VNR materials.
+At least two television broadcast licensees recently were issued fines by the FCC for violations of the sponsorship ID rules related to VNRs.
 VNRs are news stories and feature materials produced by government agencies and commercial entities, among others, for use by broadcasters.
 The FCC also has under consideration rule-making proceedings concerning sponsorship identification issues, such as product placement.
 Whether any new regulations are ultimately adopted and, if so, the effect of such rules on our operations cannot currently be determined.